arajhub/local-hadoop-cluster/github-pages/singlenode/singlenode.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we�ll help you sort it out.
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.